taliafabs/us-election-analysis/README.md

 - The survey dataset that I used is the 2022 CES Common Content Dataset.
 It is available for download via URL from Harvard Dataverse. https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PR4L8P
 - The post-stratification dataset that I used is a subset of the American Community Survey (ACS) 2022, provied by IPUMS. https://usa.ipums.org/usa/

+In addition to survey and post-stratification data, I used datasets containing information about national popular vote results in the 2020 U.S. presidential election and the number of electoral college votes allotted to each state.
+Once again, these datasets are not mine to share, so I have outlined how I obtained them below.

+- The 2020 U.S. election national popular vote results dataset that I used is the 2020 National Popular Vote Tracker csv from Cook Political Report.
+It can be found using the following link: https://www.cookpolitical.com/2020-national-popular-vote-tracker
+- The electoral college dataset that I used is from ChatGPT.

 ## File Structure

 The repo is structured as: